 My struggles with weight loss intensified after the birth of my children and I joined several diet programs and tried assorted diet books.
-I was always able to loose a few pounds initially, but then the frustration and self-loathing began as I hit a plateau and eventually gained even more back.
+I was always able to lose a few pounds initially, but then the frustration and self-loathing began as I hit a plateau and eventually gained even more back.
 I craved whatever I was not allowed to eat.
 What was wrong with me?
-Did I lack will power?
+Did I lack willpower?
 I was successful in every aspect of my life except controlling my eating and my weight.

 I would have continued this pattern had I not developed type 1 diabetes (also known as juvenile or insulin-dependent diabetes) at the age of 39.
 The cells in my pancreas that make insulin were destroyed due to an autoimmune reaction.
-Since then (for the past 14 years) I have relied on injections, and then an insulin pump, to provide insulin for my body every time I eat.
+Since then (for the past 20 years) I have relied on injections, and then an insulin pump, to provide insulin for my body every time I eat.
 Now, not only would mindless eating and over-indulging lead to weight gain, it would also lead to high blood sugars and the potential for horrific complications: blindness, heart disease, neuropathy, amputation, kidney failure, and coma, to name a few.
 It was now imperative that I gain control over my emotional eating and learn to eat properly once and for all!

 My journey took me to many places.
 I started diet programs once again.
 Weigh-ins, counselors, shakes, bars, and supplements resulted only in minimal success and ever more frustration, as three times a week I had to climb on their scale and feel humiliated.
 There had to be a better way!
 I figured that by now I knew as much about nutrition as the counselors, but not how to stick to it.
 Nothing I did dealt effectively with my crazy appetite.